 Let's consider the situation from every perspective.

-By refusing to eat the food, Daniels is endangering the guard's life, and consuming the food will lead him to sin against God.
-According to Mathew 10:28 AMP it is advised, "Do not be afraid of those who kill the body but cannot kill the soul; but rather be afraid of Him who can destroy both soul and body in hell."
-Thus, following the king's orders is not an acceptable resolution.
+By refusing to eat the food, Daniel is endangering the guard's life, and consuming the food will lead him to sin against God.
+Because according to Mathew 10:28 it is advised, "Do not be afraid of those who kill the body but cannot kill the soul; but rather be afraid of Him who can destroy both soul and body in hell."
+So, following the king's orders instead of listening to God, is not an acceptable resolution.

 Even though the chief of staff held Daniel in high regard, he was unwilling to jeopardize his own life, so he had to make Daniel and his companions comply with the king's wishes.
 So, listening to Daniel is not an acceptable resolution.

-When it comes to the king, disobeying his oath or commands can damage his reputation, portraying him as weak and untrustworthy (Mathew 14:9, Daniel 6:16).
+When it comes to the king, disobeying his oath or commands can damage the king's reputation, portraying him as weak and untrustworthy (Mathew 14:9, Daniel 6:16).
 During that era, most kings were uncompromising and expected strict adherence to their decrees.
-Consequently, the king failing to uphold his promise is not an acceptable resolution.
+So, the king failing to uphold his promise is not an acceptable resolution.

 Daniel's only option was to seek wisdom from God, a superior form of wisdom that can help us navigate challenging situations in a way that satisfies everyone involved.